EfficiencyJunky/TeaTimerV1/README.md

 Once you have the parts, you will need to do a little bit of Soldering to get them all prepped to plug and play.

 The hardest soldering job will be soldering the Adafruit LiIon/LiPoly Backpack onto the Pro Trinket.
 They sort of describe how to do this on the product page, so hopefully it's not too hard to figure that out!
+Just make sure to solder a dual header or pair of wires with at least 8 inches to the two

 Besides that, the only other soldering jobs will be connecting wires to terminals on the On/Off switch, 8 Position Rotary Switch, and Button with RGB LED.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDQzNzE3MjQsODM0NzkwNzg3LDEyMz
-A2NTM2ODFdfQ==
+eyJoaXN0b3J5IjpbLTE4MjUwNjQ0NSw4MzQ3OTA3ODcsMTIzMD
+Y1MzY4MV19
 -->